Our Regulatory Approach

 FinCEN (United States)

-FinCEN's guidance on convertible virtual currency (CVC) targets currencies that have an equivalent value in real currency or act as a substitute.
+FinCEN's guidance on convertible virtual currency (CVC) targets value that has an equivalent value in real currency or acts as a substitute.
 Zypra Coins are not convertible — they cannot be exchanged for fiat or other digital assets.
-Zypra does not operate as a money transmitter, exchanger, or administrator under the Bank Secrecy Act.
+Because Zypra never has control over a user's coins — it cannot access, move, freeze, or spend them — it is designed not to operate as a money transmitter, exchanger, or administrator under the Bank Secrecy Act, consistent with FinCEN's 2019 guidance that non-custodial software providers are not money transmitters.

 SEC / Howey Test (United States)